1jdsteele/twill-qr-landing/dailyDiary.md

 ## April 16, 2022

 Met with client today to show him what I did and how he can take control in the future.
 He was able to succesfully add a new story to the qr landing page and a new video to the video gallery.
-He asked me to do a few mor things for the video gallery.
+He asked me to do a few more things for the video gallery.
 He was very pleased with the work that had been done.
 I plan on making the adjustments to the video gallery he suggested tomorrow.

+## April 17, 2022

+In video gallery I centered the header, made more space between elements in the single column, and gave each video a subheader aligned left.
+Let client know that the gallery had been updated to specifications.